Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

 `make_primary` changes the current primary scenario of the cycle thanks to `tp.set_primary(scenario).
 It is the Taipy function used to make a scenario primary.

-> Note that the previous primary scenario will not be primary anymore.
+> Note that the previous primary scenario will not longer be primary.
 There is always just one primary scenario in a cycle.

 ```python
 selected_scenario_is_primary = None